Connor Bourland

-Connor Bourland is a skilled appellate strategist and commercial litigator whose practice specializes in resolving high-stakes commercial disputes issues in the oil and gas industry—both at trial and on appeal to the Texas Courts of Appeals and Texas Supreme Court.
+Connor Bourland is a skilled appellate strategist and commercial litigator whose practice specializes in resolving high-stakes commercial disputes issues in the oil and gas industry—both at trial and on appeal to the Texas Courts of Appeals and Supreme Court of Texas.
 His practice emphasizes the core skills of appellate advocacy—drafting and arguing dispositive motions, preserving and briefing error, and positioning matters for favorable resolution on appeal.
-Connor’s complex commercial litigation experience includes contract and fraud disputes, trespass-to-try-title suits, trade secret theft claims, employment disputes, and oil and gas lease termination disputes in state and federal court.
+Connor’s litigation experience includes contract and fraud disputes, trespass-to-try-title suits, trade secret theft claims, employment disputes, and oil-and-gas-lease-termination disputes in state and federal court.
 Whether serving as lead appellate counsel or working alongside trial teams, Connor brings a strategic, detail-oriented approach that helps clients navigate complex disputes and maximize their chances of success in both trial and appellate courts.

 Locations